-The LongITools consortium is committed to ensuring that your privacy is protected in line with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
-This Privacy Notice sets out how we use and protect any information that you give us when you interact with us or use our website.
+Beta Technology Limited (“Beta”) is committed to ensuring that your privacy is protected in line with the Data Protection Act 2018 (DPA18) and the UK General Data Protection Regulation (UK GDPR).
+This Privacy Notice sets out how Beta will use and protect any information that you give us when you interact with us or use the LongITools website.
 This notice also informs you of your rights and how to exercise these.

 You can be assured that should we ask you to provide certain information by which you can be identified, when interacting with us or using our website, it will only be used in accordance with this Privacy Notice.

-The LongITools Consortium includes 18 partners from 8 European countries.
-Details of each partner can be found here.
-Beta Technology Limited (“Beta”), a consortium partner, is responsible for managing the website and leading the work package associated with the communication, dissemination and exploitation of the LongITools project’s results, and is the Data Controller of the personal data processed.
+Beta, a consortium partner in the LongITools project, is responsible for leading the work package relating to the communication, dissemination, and exploitation of the LongITools project’s results, and includes managing the LongITools website.
+Beta is the Data Controller of the personal data processed in association with this work package.
 Our address is Barclay Court, Heavens Walk, Doncaster Carr, Doncaster, South Yorkshire, DN4 5HZ, UK.

 3. Explaining the legal basis we rely on

 We will only collect and process your personal information where we have a legal basis to do so, which includes:

 - Consent – In specific situations, we can collect and process your data with your consent, e.g. you ask us directly (via written or verbal communications) to keep you informed or to attend an event.
 We will clarify the data required to undertake the action.